-ack of infrastructure facilities has led to inception of slums in Delhi. in 2011 Delhi’s population was estimated to 1.7 crore.
+Lack of infrastructure facilities has led to inception of slums in Delhi.
+In 2011, Delhi’s population was estimated to 1.7 crore.
 But the present infrastructure accommodates only 1.5 crore people.
 By the end of the year 2021, the population will rise by 60 Lakh.
 Thus the need of the hour is to arrange the land parcel to cover the existing deficit as well as the expected increase in population by 2021.

 To address this issue there is a need to re-monetize the financial resources and limited land with DDA by overhauling existing regulations and by encouraging extensive participation ie. increasing the role of private sector in acquisition and development of land in Delhi.